rumoncarter/Technology-Code-of-Practice/README.md

 ●	user research
 ●	service assessments
 ●	assisted digital support

 2. Make things accessible

 Make sure your technology, infrastructure and systems are accessible for users.

 To meet point 2 of the Technology Code of Practice your plan or design must show how you’re making technology inclusive.

-You’ll have to explain how you’re doing this as part of the spend control process.
+You’ll have to explain how you’re doing this as part of the digital investment process.
 How making things accessible and inclusive will help your programme

 Your technology project or programme will benefit from:

-●	following the law set out in the Equality Act 2010
-●	making your technology work for as many users as possible ●	being assured that all staff members on your team will be able to easily access the information and infrastructure needed to do their work including services such as online office suites, network shares, project management software and HR suites
+●	following the law set out in the Equality Act 2010 [No BC equivalent] ●	making your technology work for as many users as possible ●	being assured that all staff members on your team will be able to easily access the information and infrastructure needed to do their work including services such as online office suites, network shares, project management software and HR suites
-●	being assured that there will be no barrier to employing people with specific access needs How to make your technology accessible and inclusive Your research must include users with a range of abilities.
+●	being assured that there will be no barrier to employing people with specific access needs

+How to make your technology accessible and inclusive

+Your research must include users with a range of abilities.
 Make sure your technology and systems can be used by a diverse set of users by:

-●	meeting the requirements and following the accessibility guidance set out in the service manual ●	involving users with a range of impairments in user testing as you develop your services and systems ●	knowing the range of devices and software that need to work with your technology ●	enabling access to services through a range of web browsers and ensuring compatibility with assistive technologies and a range of end user devices
+●	meeting the requirements and following the accessibility guidance set out in the service manual [In-development in BC] ●	involving users with a range of impairments in user testing as you develop your services and systems ●	knowing the range of devices and software that need to work with your technology ●	enabling access to services through a range of web browsers and ensuring compatibility with assistive technologies and a range of end user devices
 Related Guides
-●	Equality Act 2010
+●	[Equality Act 2010]
 ●	Meeting the accessibility standard
 ●	Meeting compatibility with assistive technologies

 3. Be open and use open source

 Publish your code openly and use open source technology to improve transparency, flexibility and accountability.

 To meet point 3 of the Technology Code of Practice your plan or design must show you have considered the use of open source and publishing your code openly.

-You’ll have to explain how you’re meeting point 3 as part of the spend control process or any limitations you’ve encountered that prevented you from achieving this.
+You’ll have to explain how you’re meeting point 3 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 How open source differs to open standards

 Open source is a way of developing and distributing software.
 The code is often written collaboratively, and it can be downloaded, used and changed by anyone.

 Open standards are a set of rules designed to do a specific job in technology.
 They are also designed collaboratively and free to use.
 Open standards allow open source and closed source (proprietary) software to work together.

 How using open source will help your programme

 Give equal consideration to open source software when you choose technology.

 Your technology project or programme could benefit from:

 ●	solving common problems with readily available open source technology ●	more time and resource for customised solutions to solve the rare or unique problems